heytextile/hs-cli-client-setup-template/readme.md

 ## 5. Upload Changes to Production

-When ready to deploy to the live site, upload your code to the production portal:
+When ready to deploy to the live site, upload your code to the production portal.
+Open terminal in the prod folder (or change directories), then:

 ```sh
 hs cms upload . --account=textile-prod --config=hubspot.config.yml